 3. Get the right gear

 Choosing a surfboard is a complex topic, but for learning to surf it’s actually quite simple.
 You need a soft-top (foamie) surfboard to avoid bruises if getting hit by your board in the waves.
+If you’re in your 30s or older, see also best surfboard for older surfers.

 What’s more, you want a surfboard that floats well enough when you’re lying on top of it, which means it needs to be long and wide enough for your height and weight.
 If your surfboard is mostly underwater when you’re on it, that will make paddling very hard and even more exhausting.